andrianoid/lookMaNoFun/simplified-guide.md

 - Install Git if needed
 - Install Node.js if needed
 - Download the project
+- Install dependencies
-- Start the development server
+- Start the development server from the frontend directory
 - Open the project in your default browser

 ## Mac/Linux Users